Recording macOS Without Root Access

 This works without root.

-Compare to Soundflower:
+Compare to BlackHole:

-Complexity: Install DMG, done.
+Complexity: install DMG, done.

 The Reality

-This took two weeks.
+This took three weeks.

-CoreAudio documentation is terrible.
+Core Audio documentation is terrible.

 Permissions fail silently.

+No kernel panics.
 No “this extension is incompatible with macOS 15.”
+No security prompts on every OS update.

 Just audio.
 Two streams.
 Mixed.
 Saved.